Curriculum & Calendar

 Sensorial Materials spotlight the use of the senses to discriminate differences and similarities in the environment.
 They learn to observe, make comparisons, form judgments, and make decisions.

 Math helps the children develop an awareness of numbers, counting, and basic math operations.

 Science is explored through observing and caring for animals and plants, conducting simple experiments, using the puzzle maps, exploring the seasons, and making timelines.

 Creative Arts & Crafts allow for self-expression and fine motor development.

 Music highlights listening skills, ear training, movement, and singing.

 Perceptual Motor Development emphasizes physical activity which leads to coordinated movement.

 It is highly encouraged that children remain at MSGL through their Kindergarten year to get the full benefit from our curriculum.
 The curriculum in a Early Childhood class, when taught by a Montessori credentialed teacher, is individualized for each child and includes materials and instruction considered Kindergarten level in the state of Indiana.
 This program is available for children ages 3 to 6 who can toilet independently; students must be 3-years-old by September 1 to be eligible for the program.
-There are four afternoon classes that meet from 12:00 to 3:00 PM.
+There are five morning classes that meet from 8:30 to 11:30 and there are five afternoon classes that meet from 12:00 to 3:00 PM.
 If the child stays for both morning and afternoon sessions they will each lunch between classes from 11:30 AM to 12:00 PM.
 No additional registration for fees are incurred for this lunch time.
 A ratio of 12 students to one teacher is maintained in each of these classrooms.